 |Study Period||Start date||Census date||WW date||End date|

-- Conduct energy analyses of the systems by calculating the rate of energy transfer for conduction, convection and radiation processes.
+- Conduct energy analyses of the systems by calculating the rate of energy conversion and transfer for conduction, convection and radiation processes.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|